What Is Digital Marketing?

 With that in mind, here are the 10 most commonly used terms in digital marketing:

 - Bounce Rate: When someone visits your website, you want them to visit more than just your homepage, and to stay there as long as possible.
 When someone visits your home page and immediately leaves your website, they’re said to have “bounced.”
 The percentage of total site visitors who leave after visiting just one page (it could be the homepage or another page you’ve directed them to) is known as your bounce rate.
 Of course, you want your bounce rate to be as low as possible.

 - Call-to-action: When you post a digital ad on your website or another site, there’s a specific action you want people to take.
 It could be to download content, for example.
 To motivate people to take that action, you typically give them a good reason for doing so and include a button with language like, “Click here to learn more.”
 That button and the words within it are your call-to-action.

 - Content Marketing: Consumers are more skeptical than they used to be, largely because they’ve been bombarded with TV ads, direct mail pieces and calls from telemarketers for years.
 Smart marketers are responding to that skepticism by building trust before they talk sales.
 They do this by sending prospective customers content (through emails, website blogs and social media posts) that gives them useful information.
-This process is referred to as content marketing.
+This process is called content marketing.